xushidanggroup/prepare/content/publication/1-Advanced Science - 2024 - Ye - In Situ X‐Ray Techniques Unraveling Charge Distribution Induced by Halogen Bonds in Solvates/index.md

 ---
-title: 'Konstantin Karaghiosoff.
-In Situ X-Ray Techniques Unraveling Charge Distribution Induced by Halogen Bonds in Solvates of an Iodo-Substituted Squaraine Dye'
+title: 'In Situ X-Ray Techniques Unraveling Charge Distribution Induced by Halogen Bonds in Solvates of an Iodo-Substituted Squaraine Dye'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here